jeno5980515/css2canvas/README.md

   DOM : document.querySelector('.container') ,
   // mode in simulate or calculate mode : 'simulate' ,
-  // animation object , only needed in simulate mode animation : animation
+  // animation object , only needed in calculate mode animation : animation
 }
 ```